redlioncanada/qualifier-api/docs/WP fields.md

 - X bottomMount - same as KAD
 - / sideBySide - same as KAD (CF "Refrigerator Type" == "Side-by-Side"), but change to actually output it
 - X frenchDoor - same as KAD
-- ?* frenchDoor5
-    + can't find, tried same method as KAD (SF "5-Door Configuration")
-    + changed this to "5door" for KAD
 - X filtered - same as KAD
     + renamed from "filteredWater" to be consistent
 - / exteriorWater - CF "Dispenser Type" contains 'exterior' and 'water'